Motortown Revue at the Kiel Auditorium Opera House, St. Louis, MO. Stevie Wonder on the bill.

 Motortown Revue at the Circle Theater in Indianapolis, IN (shows at 7:15 p.m. & 9:30 p.m.).
-Mary Wells on the bill.
+Mary Wells on the bill (the Supremes may not be part of the show).

 A program of the Motortown Revue, announced (on eBay) as being sold during this engagement shows a picture of the Supremes on the lower right corner of the back cover.